Northwest Wealth Management LLC Sells 312 Shares of AbbVie Inc. (NYSE:ABBV)

 Northwest Wealth Management LLC reduced its position in AbbVie Inc. (NYSE:ABBV – Get Rating) by 12.9% in the 3rd quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
 The firm owned 2,104 shares of the company’s stock after selling 312 shares during the quarter.
 Northwest Wealth Management LLC’s holdings in AbbVie were worth $282,000 at the end of the most recent quarter.

-Several other hedge funds and other institutional investors have also recently bought and sold shares of ABBV.
+Other hedge funds and other institutional investors have also recently bought and sold shares of the company.
 Bradley & Co.
-Private Wealth Management LLC lifted its holdings in shares of AbbVie by 80.6% during the second quarter.
+Private Wealth Management LLC lifted its position in AbbVie by 80.6% in the second quarter.
 Bradley & Co.
-Private Wealth Management LLC now owns 177 shares of the company’s stock valued at $27,000 after acquiring an additional 79 shares during the period.
+Private Wealth Management LLC now owns 177 shares of the company’s stock worth $27,000 after purchasing an additional 79 shares during the period.
 Activest Wealth Management bought a new position in shares of AbbVie during the third quarter valued at $31,000.
 Heritage Wealth Management LLC bought a new position in shares of AbbVie during the second quarter valued at $37,000.
 Goodman Advisory Group LLC bought a new position in shares of AbbVie during the second quarter valued at $53,000.
 Finally, Banco de Sabadell S.A bought a new position in shares of AbbVie during the second quarter valued at $59,000.
 67.71% of the stock is owned by institutional investors.

 AbbVie Price Performance